- About Us

 The tool is robust enough that Jason can use it to track stationary displays, but also to manage traveling displays that tour across the country, often subbing pieces in and out as they go.
 “We can track an asset from city to city and know exactly where it’s been,” says Jason.
 “That way we also don’t have to stress about someone losing an asset, and if someone is looking for an asset we know exactly where it is.”

-Any attribute within NetX can have its history tracked with the Attribute History tool.
+Any attribute within the NetX digital asset management software can have its history tracked with the Attribute History tool.
 At Heritage Werks, Jason tracks things like the location, which brand or department it has been loaned to, when the recipient received the asset, and when it was checked back in.

 Users who have permission to view a specific attribute can quickly access the information in the Attribute History tab within the asset detail view.
 Every change made to the attribute will be tracked in a table, recording all the history in one easily accessible place.